 It is also incumbent upon our city government to be as accountable and transparent to its citizens.
 I believe that city council should make their decision-making process as open and transparent to the public as possible.
 To that end, I will work with my peers to craft an ordinance that restricts the use Executive Session, making it a rare occurrence, and to record our policy committee meetings so that interested residents can stay up to speed on what is being discussed.

 Housing is a necessity, not a luxury, and it’s time we take on our city’s deficit of affordable housing with the urgency it deserves.
-I will work with my colleagues to bring in established community land trusts so that we can create a source of permanently affordable housing stock, allowing our working families to be secure in their homes and put down roots in our city.
+I will work with my colleagues to bring in established community land trusts so that we can create a source of permanently affordable housing stock, partner with developers who commit to building housing at a price point our working-class can afford, and conduct a vacancy study to ensure our existing housing stock is being utilized to its fullest.

 A majority of Americans blame money in politics as the chief dysfunction in our political system, followed by wealthy political donors.
 In Aurora, we currently have no contribution limits for our municipal elections, allowing out-of-state developers and other special interest groups to shape our city’s politics and priorities.

 After redistricting this year, each ward will have an average of around 62,360 residents, or about 80.5% the population of the average state house district.
-I believe we can put reasonable rules into place by implementing similar contribution limits as those for state house and state senate races, as well as adopting the same campaign finance reporting schedule for those races, and that these requirements should affect both candidates and issue committees.
+I believe we can put reasonable rules into place by implementing similar contribution limits as those for state house and state senate races, as well as adopting the same campaign finance reporting schedule for those races, and that these requirements should affect both candidates and issue committees while outright banning corporate contributions.

 I also believe that it is the city’s duty to ensure information is easily accessible and readily available.
 To that end, I support modernizing the city’s campaign finance portal so that reports are searchable, sortable, and exportable in spreadsheet format.